YaraMohammed/Challenge/README.md

 kubectl get pods
 kubectl get svc
 ```
-now the application is accissable through the service drkiq and port 80
+now the application is accissable through the service drkiq